Re-Elect Julie Holmer for Plano City Council Place 7

 “Their response speaks to why I love this city so much,” Julie said.

 Her service to the community is unrivaled.
 As a 13-year-old, she wanted a job but was obviously too young to be hired anywhere.
 Instead, Julie’s father offered to pay her if she volunteered for the Plano Cultural Arts Center, now known as ArtCentre of Plano.
 It was the first of many volunteer posts she would come to hold.
 Julie was on the 2020 Census Committee and Plano’s Marketing and Special Events Subcommittee.
-She is also a member of the Young Men’s Service League and vice president of the Carpenter Middle School PTA.
+She was also a member of the Young Men’s Service League and vice president of the Carpenter Middle School PTA.
 Julie has been an active PTA mom for many years, as well as past Pickleball Ambassador.
 When an unprecedented winter storm hit back in February, Julie immediately sprang into action.
 She solicited donations from her vast network of contacts and was quickly able to fill two vans with supplies for The Salvation Army’s overnight warming station.
 She then picked up, delivered and served meals to displaced families staying at Grace Church.

 Commitment to Plano